AutoML: A Survey of the State-of-the-Art: Model Generation

-The design paradigm of the internal cell structure of most works refers to Zoph et al. \cite{nasnet_zoph17}, which is one of the first to propose an exploration of cell-based search space.
-Figure \ref{fig:cell_structure} (right) shows an example of the normal cell structure.
+The design paradigm of the internal cell structure of most NAS studies refers to Zoph et al. \cite{nasnet_zoph17}, who were among the first to propose the exploration of cell-based search space.
+Figure \ref{fig:cell_structure} (right) shows an example of a normal cell structure.
 Each cell contains $B$ blocks (here $B=2$), and each block has two nodes.
-One can see that each node in the block can be assigned different operations and can receive different inputs.
-The output of two nodes in the block can be combined by addition or concatenation operation; therefore, each block can be represented by a five-element tuple, i.e., $(I_1,I_2,O_1,O_2,C)$, where $I_{1}, I_{2} \in \mathcal{I}_{b}$ indicates the inputs to the block, $O_{1}, O_{2} \in \mathcal{O}$ specifies the operations applied to inputs, and $C \in \mathcal{C}$ describes how to combine $O_1$ and $O_2$.
-As the blocks are ordered, the set of candidate inputs $I_b$ for nodes in block $b_k$ contains the output of the previous two cells and the set of the outputs of all previous blocks $\{b_i, i<k\}$ of the same cell.
+Each node in a block can be assigned different operations and receive different inputs.
+The output of two nodes in the block can be combined through addition or concatenation operation.
+Therefore, each block can be represented by a five-element tuple, $(I_1,I_2,O_1,O_2,C)$, where $I_{1}, I_{2} \in \mathcal{I}_{b}$ indicate the inputs to the block, while $O_{1}, O_{2} \in \mathcal{O}$ indicate the operations applied to inputs, and $C \in \mathcal{C}$ describes how to combine $O_1$ and $O_2$.
+As the blocks are ordered, the set of candidate inputs $I_b$ for the nodes in block $b_k$, which contains the output of the previous two cells and the output set of all previous blocks $\{b_i, i<k\}$ of the same cell.
 The first two inputs of the first cell of the whole model are set to the image data by default.

-In the actual implementation, there are essential details to be noted.
-First, the number of channels may be different for different inputs.
+In the actual implementation, certain essential details need to be noted.
+First, the number of channels may differ for different inputs.
 A commonly used solution is to apply a calibration operation on each node's input tensor to ensure that all inputs have the same number of channels.
-The calibration operation usually uses $1\times1$ convolution filters such that it will not change the size of the input tensor.
-Second, as mentioned above, the input of a node in a block can come from the previous two cells or the previous blocks within the same cell; hence, the cell's output must have the same spatial resolution.
-To this end, if input/output resolutions are different, the calibration operation has stride 2, otherwise 1.
-Besides, all the blocks have stride 1.
+The calibration operation generally uses $1\times1$ convolution filters, such that it will not change the width and height of the input tensor, but keep the channel number of all input tensors consistent.
+Second, as mentioned above, the input of a node in a block can be obtained from the previous two cells or the previous blocks within the same cell; hence, the cell's output must have the same spatial resolution.
+To this end, if the input/output resolutions are different, the calibration operation has stride 2; otherwise, it has stride 1.
+Besides, all blocks have stride 1.